cdl-biosimilars/mofi/README.md

-# MoFi

-A software for the annotation of glycoprotein mass spectra.
+# MoFi - A software tool for annotating glycoprotein mass spectra by integrating hybrid data from the intact protein and glycopeptide level

 ## Requirements

+General:

 * Python 3.5
 * numpy